hatkiet/Module-18-Tableau_challenge/README.md

-_(Note)_ To calculate distances between latitude and longitude coordinates using the Haversine formula, which is commonly used to calculate distances between two points on a sphere.
-I have used assistant from ChatGPT for algorithm to build my code.
+_(Note)_ In order to do this homework on Tableau-challenge, I have used the activities in class of week 18 to work on this assignment.
+To calculate distances between latitude and longitude coordinates using the Haversine formula, which is commonly used to calculate distances between two points on a sphere.
+I have used some assistances from ChatGPT to build my code.

-URL to your Tableau Public workbook: https://public.tableau.com/app/profile/kiet.hoang3280/viz/Module_18_challenge_final/Story1?publish=yes
+URL to your Tableau Public workbook: https://public.tableau.com/app/profile/kiet.hoang3280/viz/Module_18_challenge_final_1/MapofStations?publish=yes

 # Tableau_challenge